 These rates are typical of peak-time gas usage costs.
 However, you can expect cheaper rates if you use gas at off-peak times.
 The majority of households in Victoria now have smart meters and are therefore able to use flexible pricing tariffs.

-You may not realise, but one of the biggest factors in determining the price you pay for energy is your location.
-Melbourne and the rest of Victoria is split between various energy distribution networks, with different companies responsible for maintaining and improving the vast infrastructure that transports gas or electricity to your particular suburb.
-While there are five electricity distribution networks across Victoria, households are divided into three gas networks:
+You may not realise, but one of the biggest factors in determining the prices you pay for energy is your location.
+Melbourne and the rest of Victoria is split between various energy distributor networks, with different companies responsible for maintaining and improving the vast infrastructure that transports gas and electricity to your particular suburb.
+While there are five electricity distribution networks in Victoria, households are divided into three gas networks:

 This is useful to know – not only because these companies are who you will need to contact if you have a problem with your gas supply, or notice a gas leak, but because the network you live on has an impact on your overall costs.
 Energy distributor costs can account for up to 50% of your overall energy bills.